mynaparrot/plugNmeet-docs/docs/developer-guide/design-customisation.md

 ## Messages

-You can change **Messages Background, width, padding** etc. Using this class name:
+You can change **Messages Background, width, padding** etc. Style Using this class name:

 ```
 .MessageModule-wrapper {